Frequently Asked Questions

 What can change?
 What can’t?

-The north and south elevator buildings and all transit customer amenities on the Blue Line platform are being considered for renovation.
-With our stated project goals to improve accessibility, safety, and maintenance of the station, you can expect changes to how transit customers can move to and from the elevated platform.
+The north and south elevator buildings and all transit customer amenities on the Blue Line platform will be renovated.
+With our stated project goals to improve accessibility, safety, and maintenance of the station, you can expect improvements to how transit customers can move to and from the elevated platform, including new elevators and a new pedestrian ramp on the south side of the station.

 The existing light rail bridge structure and the public right-of-way are not included in the renovation scope.